How Many People Use Google in 2021

 Google’s first page lists 10 results.
 That said, not all results get the same attention.
 In fact, the number-one search result gains 55% of organic click-throughs while the second dramatically drops to 14%.
 The click-through rate goes lower with the third-ranked results gaining 10%, fourth-ranked 7%, fifth-ranked 6%, etc. So, the higher your business ranks on Google’s first page, the better.

-10. How many lines of code in Google search engine?
+10. How many lines of code are there in Google’s search engine?

 The software needed to run all Google’s services spans some 2 billion lines of code.
 To give you a sense of scale, that compares to about 50 million lines for Microsoft’s Windows which is regarded as one of the most complicated software.
-What’s even more fascinating is that the 2 billion lines that drive Google are in one place — they drive Google Search, Maps, Google+, Gmail, Calendar, Docs, YouTube, and other Google Internet service sitting in a single repository available to all Google engineers.
+What’s even more fascinating is that the 2 billion lines power everything Google: Search, Maps, Google+, Gmail, Calendar, Drive, YouTube, etc. from a single repository available to all Google engineers.

 11. What is the most searched thing on Google ever?

-With a global monthly volume of over 4 million searches, “what is my IP” is the most asked question on Google.
-With little over 1.8 million global searches “what is love” comes as the second most asked question and “what time it is” is third with 1.5 million searches.
-Questions like “what men want”, “what song is this” and “what time is sunset” complete the list of the most searched questions on Google.
+With a global monthly volume of 5 million searches, “when are the NBA playoffs” is the most asked question on Google.
+With a little over 4 million global searches “what is my IP” comes as the second most asked question, and “where’s my refund” is third with 3.3 million searches.
+Questions like “ what is love”, “where am I”, “how to draw”, and “when are the early signs of pregnancy” complete the list of the most searched questions on Google.

 Hopefully, we helped you get some clarity regarding the number of Google users and just how big Google really is.
 In the meantime, stay tuned for everything that is yet to come for the tech giant.